plugineer/plugineer.github.io/README.md

 - marketplaces where every developer can sell plugins and extensions for CMS

 ### The advantage over competition
+- plugins made up to meet the clients needs
+- intuitive and easy to use plugins

 ### Key metrics

 ### Cost structure
+- hosting services
+- advertising and promotion
+- employee expenses

 ### Revenue streams
 Our revenue stream will make up of recurring revenue.
 We want to provide some subscription plans billed monthly or annualy.